 Altruism, Warm Glow, and Generosity: A National Experiment

 To what extent does altruism influence donations to charity?
-How does a moral appeal to the principle of care affect altruism and generosity?
+How does empathy induction and a moral appeal to the principle of care affect altruism and generosity?
 In this research, joint work with Mark Ottoni-Wilhelm (IUPUI), we try to answer this question.
-The project is funded by the Science of Philanthropy Initiative.
+The project received funding from the Science of Philanthropy Initiative.

 - We presented the design of the envisioned field experiment at the 2nd SPI Conference, November 7-8, 2014.

 - A first pilot experiment was conducted on January 23, 2015 to develop a scale to measure the principle of care as a psychological state.

 - A second pilot experiment was conducted on April 16 and 17, 2015, to measure the effect of a manipulation of the principle of care through exposure to the mission statement of Oxfam America either in the form of a text, the text with a still image of donors, or a video in which donors voice the text.
 We extended the fieldwork on July 16, 2015.